BaijianXie/data8-projects/README.md

 - Scikit-learn

 ## Summary
-These projects strengthened my understanding of the full data science workflow: from data collection and cleaning to analysis, modeling, and interpretation.
-They showcase my ability to turn raw data into meaningful insights and practical predictive models.
+These projects strengthened my understanding of the full data science workflow: from data cleaning and analysis to predictive modeling and result interpretation.
+They showcase my ability to derive insights from real-world datasets and build practical predictive models.